-It is not the intent of this provision to conflict with any state or federally mandated policies, such as FMLA, CFRA, or Pregnancy Disability Leave (PDL).
+It is not the intent of this provision to conflict with any state or federally mandated policies, such as the Family Medical Leave Act (FMLA), the California Family Rights Act (CFRA), or Pregnancy Disability Leave (PDL).

 (d) Reporting Procedures for Sick Leave.
 When the requirement for sick leave is known to the employee in advance of the absence (for example, including but not limited to scheduled medical, dental or vision appointments), the employee shall request authorization for such sick leave from the department head prior to such absence.